 For the last step in our example, we'll simply lower the opacity to around 50% so that the overlay is not so intense.

-Bonus step!
-Now that you've got your image overlayed maybe you've noticed that there are some parts that are overlapping that do not look good.
+Now that you've got your image overlaid maybe you've noticed that there are some parts that are overlapping that do not look so great.
 To fix this, select the overlay layer (the layer on top) and then create a layer mask by clicking the button at the bottom of the screen that looks like a rectangle with a circle inside it.
 This will allow us to edit the layer without actually affecting the real image.

 Now select the brush tool and set the flow to around 5% with a 100% opacity.
 Just paint over the parts that you wish to get rid of and that's it.
 You can also play around with the flow and set it higher if you wish.
 A lower flow will take longer to erase but will make it blend more naturally.